schulewa/resdb/README.md

 # resdb
-Research Database for my historian wife
+Research Database for my historian wife for research into pre-Columbian textfiles from Central and South America.
-# Resdb

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.